SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/forecasting.md

 8. Press Find at the bottom of the screen to see all your open sales opportunities with a value larger than €5000.

-You've now created a list containing all open sales worth over €5000 made this year.
+you have now created a list containing all open sales worth over €5000 made this year.
 You can use this list as it is, or you can use this list to present your finding in a different way.
 You can, for example, [visualize your list with a graph][6], and add it to your [personal sales dashboard][7].

 <!-- Referenced links -->
 [1]: create.md